‘One Piece’ Chapter 885: Gear 4th May Not Be Enough, Is Katakuri Hiding Behind A Mochi Dummy?

 Luffy Unleashes Gear 4th Attack

 As predicted in a previous article by the Inquisitr, the action finally picked up in One Piece Chapter 884, which is already available for online reading on a number of sites such as MangaStream.
-In the recent installment of Eichiiro Oda’s hit manga series, Luffy finally managed to cease being an underdog for once and launched numerous attacks which hit Katakuri.
+In the recent installment of Eiichiro Oda’s hit manga series, Luffy finally managed to cease being an underdog for once and launched numerous attacks which hit Katakuri.

 Luffy first launched the Gear 4th attack, the Gomu Gomu no Kong Gun, which connected with Katakuri, sending him flying due to the force behind the attack.
 True enough, Luffy was correct when he previously observed that while the Sweet Commander is definitely strong, he is not invincible.
 He followed it up with another Gear 4th attack, the Gomu Gomu no Rhino Schneider, which send the Commander skidding across the floor of Brulee’s Mirror World.